IceHe/lib/mac/setup-guide.md

 -   **KISS : Keep It Simple and Stupid / Short** ( 简单原则 )

-    Assume that you are an experienced Mac user and a software developer, so I can focus on the procedure and skip the unnecessary descriptions,  _e.g.
+    Assume that you are an experienced Mac user and a software developer, so I can focus on the procedure and skip the unnecessary descriptions

+    _e.g.
 Apps' introductions & usages and development knowledge_

 -   **OOTB : Out Of The Box** ( 开箱即用 )